pablodecm/paper-inferno/paper/paper.md

 when the goal is inference over several parameters of interest
 $\boldsymbol{\omega} \subseteq \boldsymbol{\theta}$ (e.g. when
 considering a weighted sum of the relevant variances).
-A simple version of approach just described to learn a neural-network based summary statistic based on an inference-aware loss is summarised in Algorithm
+A simple version of the approach just described to learn a neural-network based summary statistic based on an inference-aware loss is summarised in Algorithm
 \autoref{alg:simple_algorithm}.

 <!-- algorithm -->
 \begin{algorithm}[H]
-  \caption{Inferece-Aware Neural Optimisation.}
+  \caption{Inference-Aware Neural Optimisation.}
   \begin{flushleft}
     {\it Input 1:} differentiable simulator or variational approximation $g(\boldsymbol{\theta})$. \\